mrdotan/apicv10/instructions/Lab2/index.md

 -   Test API in Developer Portal.

-Continue the APIC Dev Jam!
-Go to [APIC Dev Jam - Lab 3 - Add OAuth Security to your API](https://github.com/ibm-ecosystem-lab/APICv10/tree/main/instructions/Lab3) to learn about configuring an OAuth provider service.
+Continue the APIC VEST Series!
+Go to [APIC VEST Lab 3 - Add OAuth Security to your API](https://github.com/ibm-ecosystem-lab/APICv10/tree/main/instructions/Lab3) to learn about configuring an OAuth provider service.